 Background and Intent: Core faculty members are critical to the success of resident education.
 They support the program leadership in developing, implementing, and assessing curriculum and in assessing residents' progress toward achievement of competence in the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program, including completion of the annual ACGME Faculty Survey.

 II.B.4.a) Core faculty members must be designated by the program director.
 (Core)

-II.B.4.b) Core faculty members must complete the annual ACGME faculty member located at the primary clinical site for every four active residents in the program.
+II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
 (Core)